 The accounting and measurement policies for the in-licensing of intellectual property are presented in Note (19) “Other intangible assets”.

 In addition to out-licensing agreements for selling intellectual property, the Group enters into collaboration agreements in the Healthcare business sector in which the Group works with partners to develop pharmaceutical drug candidates and, if regulatory approval is granted, to commercialize them.
-The agreements with Pfizer Inc., United States (Pfizer), in the field of immuno-oncology is the most significant collaboration.
+The agreements with Pfizer Inc., United States (Pfizer), in the field of immuno-oncology represent the most significant collaboration.
 The immuno-oncology collaboration with GlaxoSmithKline plc, United Kingdom, on the drug candidate bintrafusp alfa was ended amicably, effective September 30, 2021.

 As the partner companies do not have customer characteristics, these collaboration agreements do not fall directly within the scope of IFRS 15, and any income from upfront payments, milestone payments, and royalties is reported under other operating income.
 Reimbursements of research and development costs made between the collaboration partners are recognized on a net basis in research and development costs.
 The Group recognizes the consideration received in the course of collaboration agreements for bundled obligations arising from granting rights to intellectual property as well as other goods and services promised as income over the performance period in line with industry practice.
 Income is caught up cumulatively upon receipt of uncertain future milestone payments attributable to contractual obligations which have already been fulfilled.
 This refers especially to milestone payments subsequent to regulatory approval.
 Furthermore, collaboration agreements in the Healthcare business sector typically allocate the net sales generated in specific markets, or with specific products, to the respective collaboration partners in the event of a successful approval; in turn, defined income and expense items are carried by the collaboration partners according to fixed allocation ratios.
 Under these circumstances, the Group recognizes the net sales from the commercialization of products to third-party customers, if the Group takes on the role of a principal within the meaning of IFRS 15.
 Expenses resulting from payments made to collaboration partners in connection with profit share agreements are reported under “Other operating expenses”.